varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 ## BimlScript PreCompiled Assembly Package (BSPCAP) Files

 * Added option to Build & Deploy ribbon to create new BimlScript PreCompiled Assembly Package (BSPCAP) files, which include the preprocessed binary assets for all of the BimlScript files in your project.
-This will avoid a siginificant amount of processing time in solutions with large codebases, both in interactive designer mode and for command line builds.
+This will avoid a significant amount of processing time in solutions with large codebases, both in interactive designer mode and for command line builds.
 * Added support for BSPCAP files within Biml Bundles, where they achieve even greater performance savings.
 * Added support to add BSPCAP files through all BimlStudio menus and via the command line as a source file.